geneontology/geneontology.github.io/_docs/about.md

 molecular experiments and computational analysis of biological knowledge.
 It has been used in tens of thousands of scientific studies.

-The Gene Ontology Consortium (GOC) includes groups from around the world that collaborate closely on the development of the Gene Ontology and creation of gene function annotations.
-[Contributors to the project are listed here](/docs/contributors/).

-### GO co-directors
+### Principal investigators

 + <a href="https://www.jax.org/research-and-faculty/faculty/judith-blake">Judith Blake</a>, Jackson Laboratory (mouse gene annotation, ontology development)
 + <a href="https://med.stanford.edu/profiles/j-michael-cherry">J. Michael Cherry</a>, Stanford University (yeast gene annotation, data production processes)
 + <a href="http://www.berkeleybop.org/people/suzanna-lewis/">Suzanna Lewis</a>, Lawrence Berkeley National Laboratory (GOC software development, ontology development)
 + <a href="http://wormlab.caltech.edu/">Paul Sternberg</a>, Caltech (C. elegans gene annotation, Common Annotation Framework development)
 + <a href="https://sites.google.com/usc.edu/thomaslab">Paul Thomas</a>, University of Southern California (phylogenetic annotation, ontology development)

+### GO Consortium
+The Gene Ontology Consortium (GOC) includes groups from around the world that collaborate closely on the development of the Gene Ontology and creation of gene function annotations.
+[Contributors to the project are listed here](/docs/contributors/).

 ### Funding
 The GO Consortium is funded by the National Human Genome Research Institute (US National Institutes of Health), grant number <a href="https://projectreporter.nih.gov/project_info_details.cfm?aid=9209989">[HG002273]</a>.